Annsrutto/movie_collection_API/README.md

 # Movie Collection API

-Welcome to the Movie Collection API!
+The Movie Collection API was developed as a project to showcase RESTful API development skills and to provide a backend solution for managing movie data.
+It can be integrated with various frontend applications or used as a standalone API for movie enthusiasts or professionals in the entertainment industry.
 This project empowers developers with a user-friendly and powerful way to access a vast amount of movie data.
 Whether you're building applications, websites, or simply have a passion for movies, this API provides a comprehensive resource to enrich your projects.

-## Features

-- Rich Movie Data: Access details like titles, descriptions, cast, crew, genres, release dates, and more.
-- Efficient Search: Find movies quickly and easily using various filters and keywords.
-- User-Friendly API Design: The RESTful API is well-documented and straightforward to integrate.
-- Regular Updates: We strive to keep the data current and maintain a reliable API.

 ## Installation